sdss/lvmdap/README.231115.md

 We will assume hereafter that LVM_DAP_RSP corresponds to "_fitting_data" for simplicity.

+# Tests

+Go to the _examples directory and run the script fit_6109_strong.sh.
+If everything runs ok, the you have the required files to run the DAP.

+# Addtional examples

+If you want to run the notebooks in the [testing notebooks](https://gitlab.com/chemical-evolution/lvm-dap/-/tree/master/notebooks/dap-testing) section, you will need also to download the required data stored in [google drive](https://drive.google.com/drive/folders/1FwEGhTxnAyM7ld6nsSorG15Dq3LVH1I9?usp=sharing) into the `lvm-dap` directory.
+Ask for access to amejia@astro.unam.mx.

 If the installation went successfully (and you downloaded the data) your tree directory should look like: